Tree & Root Areas – Non-Invasive, Displacement Piling System

 Ground Sun designed, supplied and installed in excess of 50 piles for the new structures in this Horatio’s Garden project at Stanmore Orthopaedic Hospital.

 Horatio’s Garden is a national charity creating and nurturing beautiful gardens in NHS spinal injury centres.
 The gardens provide a fully accessible space enabling spinal cord injury patients to spend time surrounded by natural elements.

-The new structures consisted of 3 garden pods, a garden room and a gardeners area.
+The new structures consisted of 3 garden pods, a garden room and a gardener’s area.

 The piles were installed over a 4 day period using a 5 tonne excavator.
-No piling mats required and no excavation spoil to remove.
+No piling mats were required and no excavation spoil to remove.

 Up to 400kN ultimate capacity loads were required.
 A combination of SS5 and SS150 AB Chance helical piles were used.

 A 160mm sulphate resistant C30 grout column provided additional protection for the pile and meant the screw piles were friction piles as well as end-bearing.